 Flutter’s web support is immaculate as it delivers the same experience on the web as on mobile.
 It is most useful in building Progressive Web Applications (PWA), Single Page Applications (SPA), providing web support for existing mobile applications.

-There are some superlative perks of the Flutter app development framework that makes it a favorite of the developers.
+There are some superlative perks of the Flutter for app development framework that makes it a favorite of developers.
 Along with enhancing the speed of the overall development process, the other advantages of Flutter are:

 Just from a developer’s point of view, Flutter offers a more dynamic app development as compared to React Native.
 Thus, in the fierce battle of Flutter vs React Native, Flutter has the edge when it comes to faster coding.
-Moreover, due to hot reload, the developers can make the change in the codebase on-the-go and see them immediately affecting the application in real time.
+Moreover, due to hot reload, the developers can make the change in the codebase on the go and see them immediately affecting the application in real time.